-One of the most common IT mistakes we see is just not taking enough steps to securing data.
+One of the most common IT mistakes we see is just not taking enough steps to secure data.
 Keeping your business alive can be impossible without your data.
-The move to more online focused methods of working and storing files was accelerated when the Coronavirus pandemic swept across the world.
-This led us all to adapt to an ever growing digital environment.
+The move to more online-focused methods of working and storing files was accelerated when the Coronavirus pandemic swept across the world.
+This led us all to adapt to an ever-growing digital environment.
 But when it comes to protecting data, many small businesses are not doing enough.

 The Big Picture

 We all know when big companies like Facebook or Target get hacked.
 They will have a massive data breach with millions of leaked credit card numbers or other personal information, and no way to control what happens to it.

 One thing that these businesses can do is rely on backup data to help them keep running up until the time before they were hacked.
 They can figure out the weaknesses in their IT security system and fix the problem, so all is well, right?

 These businesses recovering their data through backups does nothing to help retrieve the data that was lost.
 Even if they are able to get back to business as usual, there is risk created for everyone involved.